plasticityai/magnitude/ELMo.md

 ### Out-of-Vocabulary for ELMo Vectors

 ELMo models are character-based and, thus, handle out-of-vocabulary words through learned representations of subword information.
-In the [future](README.md#roadmap), we will add support for an option that lets you switch to using Magnitude's out-of-vocabulary method instead.
+Use `ngram_oov=True` on the Magnitude constructor to switch to using Magnitude's out-of-vocabulary method instead.

 ### Remote Streaming